jmrnilsson/brewtool/README.md

 A small web application for monitoring brewing temperature when brewing beer or really anything.
 It also provides a calculator and has a log thingy.
 It is intended to be used with an Arduino, but does include a fake daemon to "simulate" temperature changes.

 ## Simplified setup (without Arduino sensing)
-To get started go clone the repo and go to  __server__ directory and type:
+To get started clone the repo and go to the  __client__ directory and type:

-    npm install express socket.io

-Then, go to the __client__ direcotory and type:

     npm install -g bower
     bower install

+Then, go to the  __server__ directory and type:

+    npm install express socket.io

+Still in the __server__ directory, type:

+        node daemonFake.js

 That's the setup.
 To start NodeJS, express and socket.io

-        node daemonFake.js

 Then browse to: